SVProgressHUD/SVProgressHUD/README.md

 $ brew install carthage
 ```

-To integrate SVProgressHUD into your Xcode project using Carthage, specify it in your `Cartfile`:
+To integrate `SVProgressHUD` into your Xcode project using Carthage, specify it in your `Cartfile`:

 ```ogdl
 github "SVProgressHUD/SVProgressHUD"
 ```

-Run `carthage update` to build the framework and drag the built `SVProgressHUD.framework` (in Carthage/Build/iOS folder) into your Xcode project (Linked Frameworks and Libraries in Target).
+Run `carthage update` to build the framework and drag the built `SVProgressHUD.framework` (in Carthage/Build/iOS folder) into your Xcode project (Linked Frameworks and Libraries in `Targets`).

 ### Manually